LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 - [Patents journal download](https://www.ipo.gov.uk/types/patent/p-os/p-journal/p-pj-download.htm) PDF or Basic XML

-For research, these services aren't so useful - web seaches are helpful for finding specific information, rather than data analysis.
-Weekly XML would also have to be compiled together in order to be turned into a current snapshot of the full data, and would ideally be in a more accessible format for non-developers.
+For research, these services aren't always ideal - web seaches are helpful for finding specific information, rather than data analysis.
+For patent applications, weekly XML would also have to be compiled together in order to be turned into a current snapshot of the full data, and would ideally be in a more accessible format for non-developers.

 There are a couple of datasets listed on Gov.uk, where the data has been compiled into snapshots in order for statistical research to be undertaken.
 A full description of the fields is also available on the relevant pages for each dataset.